JKerens/azure-sql-powershell/readme.md

 ## Description

-Azure Sql Tools is just a fun experiment to get a PowerShell module to consume native Sql files and load dynamic parameters for the required values in the query.
+Azure SQL Tools is just a fun experiment to get a PowerShell module to consume native SQL files and load dynamic parameters for the required values in the query.
-It also has all the convenience features from Azure PowerShell like tab completion on Azure resources.
-Lastly, I wanted to use single sign-on to access the data which makes this tool pretty nifty.
+It also has all the convenience features from Azure PowerShell, like tab completion on Azure resources.
+Lastly, I wanted to use single sign-on to access the data making this tool pretty nifty.

 ## Requirements